Religion and Political Theory

 Second, Rawls places significant restrictions on the content of the secular reasons to which an agent may appeal.
 To advert to a point made earlier, Rawls argues that when deliberating about matters of basic justice and constitutional essentials, citizens should appeal to “public reason,” which (roughly speaking) is a fund of shared principles about justice and the common good that is constructed from the shared political culture of a liberal democracy—principles that concern, for example, the equality of citizens before the law and their right to a fair system of cooperation.
 In Rawls' view, when deliberating about these matters, appealing solely to secular comprehensive accounts of the good such as Aristotelianism or utilitarianism is no more legitimate than appealing solely to religious reasons.
 For all of these comprehensive doctrines will be alien to some of one's reasonable compatriots.

 Third, as Paul Weithman points out (in Weithman 2007), there are really two types of argument that Rawls provides in favor of his position.
 The first is a variant of the argument from respect.
 More specifically, it is a relative to the first version of the argument from respect that we considered earlier, which maintains that coercive laws are morally legitimate only if they can be justified to citizens of a liberal democracy with their actual commitments and beliefs.
 This argument, if the liberal critics are correct, is subject to some fairly powerful replies, among which is that, given the fact that there is widespread pluralism about God and the good among the citizens of liberal democracies, it is impossible for coercive laws that protect basic liberal commitments to be justified to them.
-The second type of argument that Rawls provides in favor of the DRR, however, appeals not to the claim that justifying coercion on the basis of alien reasons disrespects our compatriots, but to the idea that the reasons on which we rely must be ones that others can endorse as autonomous agents.
+The second type of argument that Rawls provides in favor of his favored restrictions on religious reasons, however, appeals not to the claim that justifying coercion on the basis of alien reasons disrespects our compatriots, but to the idea that the reasons on which we rely must be ones that others can endorse as autonomous agents.
 In Kantian categories, this second line of argument singles out not the evil of heteronomous considerations, but the goodness of considerations that autonomous and reasonable agents could accept as an appropriate basis for settling fundamental political questions.

 It is difficult to see, however, that this latter argument genuinely moves beyond the argument from respect.
 The problem is that it is not evident that the content of what Rawls terms public reason is that to which reasonable and autonomous agents would primarily appeal when attempting to settle fundamental political questions.
 Once again, the content of public reason may be too thin to settle anything of importance.
 Moreover, it is unclear that reasonable and autonomous agents would regard as inappropriate a democratic system in which agents bring to the table whatever reasons that seem best to them and vote solely on their basis.

 Imagine, for example, a scenario in which citizens of a liberal democracy such as ours must deliberate on an issue of basic justice such as health care reform.
 One approach these citizens might take is Rawls': they appeal primarily to public reason.
 Another approach is that they try to forge a consensus about the issue that incorporates features that belong to rather different comprehensive perspectives.
 According to this latter approach, Jews, Christians, Kantians, Buddhists, and Aristotelians all offer each other the reasons from their own comprehensive perspectives that seem to support health care reform, pointing out to each other the degree to which their reasons overlap.
 No public reasons are offered, only a plethora of particularistic reasons each of which is reasonably rejected by some citizens.
 Then the matter is put to a vote.
 Would an agent who is reasonable and autonomous reject this procedure in favor of appealing to public reason?
 According to the liberal critics, it is difficult to see why we should believe he would.
 If so, the connection that Rawls attempts to forge between the exercise of autonomy and public reason is too tight.
 (In the next section, we discuss a version of ‘public reason liberalism’ that incorporates the basic idea that respect for persons is compatible with each citizen’s offering to one non-shared, non-public reasons for state coercion.)

 To this point, we have been primarily concerned to articulate the standard view and lay out the response offered to it by its liberal critics.
 We have emphasized that there are important differences between these two views.
 While not trivial, these differences should not be exaggerated, however.
 Both views are deeply committed to the core components of liberal democracy, including the protection of basic freedoms such as the freedom to practice religion as one sees fit.
 Furthermore, both views recognize the legitimacy of religious reasons in political deliberation, noting the role of such reasons in important social movements such as the civil rights movement.
 The main difference between advocates of the standard view and their liberal critics, we've contended, is how they view the justificatory role of these reasons.
 That said, the liberal critics are not the only or even the most influential critics of the standard view.
 Indeed, if the central argument of Jeffrey Stout's book Democracy and Tradition is correct, the standard view has generated a worrisome backlash among prominent Christian theologians and political theorists.
 These theologians and political theorists, who Stout labels the New Traditionalists, reject not only the standard view, but also liberal democracy as such—their assumption being that the standard view is a more or less inevitable outgrowth of liberal democracy.
 In spite of their fairly radical position, Stout contends that these thinkers need to be taken seriously by the friends of democracy, as they exercise considerable influence in certain sectors of the academy and the culture at large.